raineorshine/npm-check-updates/README.md

     --jsonUpgraded           output upgraded dependencies in json
     -l, --loglevel           what level of logs to report: silent, error, warn, info, verbose, silly (default: warn)
-    --minimal                do not upgrade newer versions that are already satisfied by the version range according to semver.
+    --minimal                do not upgrade to newer versions that are already satisfied by the existing version range (v2 behavior).
     -n, --newest             find the newest published versions available instead of the latest stable versions
     -o, --optional           check only optionalDependencies